lucianopereira86/NetCore3-Swagger/README.md

 ![swagger02](/docs/swagger02.JPG)

-Open the project's properties window, go to "Build", check the "XML documentation file" and type the name of your project with xml extension:
+Open the project's properties window, go to "Build", check the "XML documentation file" option and type your project name with the _XML_ extension:

 ![swagger03_04](/docs/swagger03_04.JPG)